RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 ### Communicate the Vision

+>The number one reason employees don't share a company vision is that they don't know what it is.
+The only way to determine if your vision is shared by all is to tell them.<br/><br/>~From the book _Traction_

-After the leadership team has achieved clear vision (guided by the eight questions), it's time to communicate the vision throughout the organization.
+After the leadership team has defined its vision (guided by the eight questions), it's time to communicate the vision throughout the organization.
 Simpler is better.
 That's why the V/TO is only two pages long.
 You can download your copy of the V/TO at [EOSWorldwide.com/VTO](http://EOSWorldwide.com/vto).

 <img src="/images/EOS_VTO.jpg" width="600" alt="Vision/Traction Organizer from EOS" title="Vision/Traction Organizer from EOS">